dtran44/README-Generator/README.md

 - [Questions](#questions)

 ## Installation
-dfasdfs
+asfff

 ## Usage
-dfkea
+ffff

 ## License
-This project is licensed under the Apache 2.0 license.
+This project is licensed under the GPL 3.0 license.

 ## Contributing
-sff
+fff

 ## Tests
-s
+fff

 ## Questions
 For questions about this project, please reach out to [dtran44](https://github.com/dtran44) or email at diana.tran44@gmail.com.